psve/cryptagraph/README.md

 # How does all this work? <a name="background"></a>
 If you want to know more about the algorithm *cryptagraph* uses you can read (most of) the details in our paper "Generating Graphs Packed with Paths" published in Transactions on Symmetric Cryptology 2018, Issue 3.
 The paper can be accessed for free [here](https://tosc.iacr.org/index.php/ToSC/issue/archive).

-If you want to know more about the rust library, you can view the code documentation by running
+If you want to know more about the Rust library, you can view the code documentation by running
 ```
 cargo doc --no-deps --open
 ```